• Skip to main content

 3. By cooking with wood pellets, you add a subtle smokey hit to the frozen pizza for extra depth of flavor and more of that wood fired taste.

-While you technically CAN cook a frozen pizza directly on the grates of a pellet grill like a Traeger or Pit Boss, we found it's much easier if you use a good perforated pizza pan.
+While you technically CAN cook a frozen pizza directly on the grates of a pellet grill like a Traeger or Pit Boss, we find it's much easier if you use a good perforated pizza pan.

 a perforated pizza pan on a pellet grill

-A perforated pizza pan not only allows hot air to get to the crust which will help get it extra crispy and cook correctly, but also makes it much easier to move and rotate the frozen pizza for even cooking.
+A perforated pizza pan not only allows hot air to get to the crust, which will help get it extra crispy and cook correctly, but also makes it much easier to move and rotate the frozen pizza for even cooking.

 We especially liked this affordable carbon steel one from GoodCook to use on our pellet grill.
 It also works great in the oven to get crispier crust and you can also use it to make regular homemade pizza, not just frozen.